trev-dev/lh-chat/readme.md

 * Message notification sound added on emit
 * Use JSON object strings to handle messaging
 * Improved message box style
+* Collect most recent messages so long as the server's still up

 [Here is the link](https://github.com/lighthouse-labs/gitbook-node-chat-tutorial) to the original lesson for reference.